How to become a Korean Translator?

 Is a Korean translator a promising career?

-There are many reasons you could make a career in translation.
+There are many reasons to pursue a career in translation.
 Let’s explore more!

 1. Work as a freelancer and enjoy a flexible lifestyle